nmaguiar/openaf-docs/docs/guides/beginner/making-it-easy-to-read-with-from.md

+---
+layout: default
+title: "Beginner: Making it easy to read with $from"
+parent: Guides
+grand_parent: OpenAF docs
+---

 # Making it easy to read with $from

 When you start to write several OpenAF scripts you will usually start to write a log while/for/do cycles to go through an array and perform so task.
 Take the following example (which might be hard to read for a beginner):